Ormesby St Margaret: Ormesby Old Hall

 Located off Yarmouth Road, is the Grade II* listed Ormesby Hall.
-The hall was built in 17th Century and was owned by the Pennyman family for nearly 400 years, and the present building was built for Dorothy Pennyman in the 1740s, incorporating parts of the older halls exteriors.
-The hall is now under private ownership and was given listed building status by Historic England on the 20 February 1952, with an additional amendment made on the 04 December 1987.
+The hall was built in the 17th Century and was owned by the Pennyman family for nearly 400 years.
+The present building was built for Dorothy Pennyman in the 1740s, incorporating parts of the older halls exteriors.
+The hall is now under private ownership and was given listed building status by Historic England on 20 February 1952, with an additional amendment made on 4 December 1987.

 Transport

 Ormesby St Margaret is served by buses connecting the village to Great Yarmouth and North Walsham.
 The nearest railway stations are Great Yarmouth and Acle on the Wherry Lines.
 The village was historically served by four railway stations on the former Midland and Great Northern Joint Railway.
 With stations at Little Ormesby, Great Ormesby, Scratby and California.
 These have all since closed and been lost to developments except Great Ormesby, which is now a private residence.